 Raising Civic Participation On Campus.
 Building on our formative work in student voting, we partnered with the Foundation for Civic Leadership to design the national Campus Democracy Challenge to highlight and celebrate the colleges and universities across the United States excelling in student civic learning and engagement.
 The non-profit organization Civic Nation ran the challenge, recruiting 209 campuses across 39 states to compete to meet ambitious student voter turnout performance benchmarks.

 These initiatives are merely the start of broader work applying behavioral science to civic engagement.
-Stay tuned as we announce new developments and results from our efforts to make the United States more civically-minded in the coming months.
+Stay tuned as we announce new developments and results from our efforts to make the U.S. more civically minded in the coming months.